|Public Key Encryption|

-Public key encryption is vital to the commercial Internet.
+Public key encryption is vital to the working of the Internet and the commercial web in particular.
 We look at how it works and explain the RSA system in detail.

 Without it we would find it much more difficult to safeguard financial data such as credit card numbers in transit.
 What is more it all works behind the scenes and almost without the user knowing anything about it.
 At most you might see a message telling you that you are about to use a secure connection or server.